 Catherine Hayter joined Saddleback's English Department in 2014 as Assistant Professor of Composition.
 Previously, she taught at Auburn University, UC San Diego, SDSU, CSU Fullerton, and Grossmont College.
 In her most recent position at Auburn, she piloted the department's first hybrid online composition courses.
 She also led Huntingdon College's college-wide curricular revision so that it focused on critical thinking, reading, and writing across the disciplines, dramatically improving student retention and success in its first year of implementation.

-At Saddleback, she currently serves on various committees and is dedicated to initiatives focusing on literacy across the disciplines, including the English Professional Learning Council, Student Success, One Book, One College, the Completion, Persistence, and Retention (CPR) work group, which is dedicated to student achievement and equity.
+At Saddleback, she currently serves on various committees and is dedicated to initiatives focusing on literacy across the disciplines, including One Book, One College and the Completion, Persistence, and Retention (CPR) work group, which is dedicated to student achievement and equity.
 She loves teaching, learning from her students and peers, and being actively involved in promoting effective, meaningful, and civically-oriented literacy in her students.

 She enjoys reading, writing, hiking, and, above all, being with her sweet family.